Scope (computer programming): Lexical scope vs. dynamic scope

-So, what exactly does this program print?
-It depends on the scope rules.
+The scope rules determine what this program prints.
 If the language of this program is one that uses lexical scope, then g prints and modifies the global variable x (because g is defined outside f), so the program prints 1 and then 2.
 By contrast, if this language uses dynamic scope, then g prints and modifies f's local variable x (because g is called from within f), so the program prints 3 and then 1.
 (As it happens, the language of the program is Bash, which uses dynamic scope; so the program prints 3 and then 1.
 If the same code was run with ksh93 which uses lexical scope, the results would be different.)

 Lexical scope

 With lexical scope, a name always refers to its lexical context.
 This is a property of the program text and is made independent of the runtime call stack by the language implementation.
 Because this matching only requires analysis of the static program text, this type of scope is also called static scope.
 Lexical scope is standard in all ALGOL-based languages such as Pascal, Modula-2 and Ada as well as in modern functional languages such as ML and Haskell.
 It is also used in the C language and its syntactic and semantic relatives, although with different kinds of limitations.
-Static scope allows the programmer to reason about object references such as parameters, variables, constants, types, functions, etc. as simple name substitutions.
+Static scope allows the programmer to reason about object references such as parameters, variables, constants, types, functions, etc., as simple name substitutions.
 This makes it much easier to make modular code and reason about it, since the local naming structure can be understood in isolation.
 In contrast, dynamic scope forces the programmer to anticipate all possible execution contexts in which the module's code may be invoked.